ALENTL/Rename-Telegram-Bot/README.md

-## Rename Bot -By ALEN TL [ALEN_TL] (https://github.com/ALENTL/)
+## URL Uploader Bot
 ---

-An Open Source Rename Telegram RoBot
+An Open Source ALL-In-One Telegram RoBot, that can do lot of things.

-**My Feature**:
+**My Features**:

-👉 Rename any Telegram Files with Custom Thumbnail Support
+👉 All Supported Video Formats of https://rg3.github.io/youtube-dl/supportedsites.html

+👉 Upload as file from any HTTP link

 ### Installation

 #### The Easy Way

-### You can also tap the Deploy To Heroku button below to deploy straight to Heroku!
+#### You can also tap the Deploy To Heroku button below to deploy straight to Heroku!

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://www.heroku.com/deploy?template=https://github.com/ALENTL/Rename-Telegram-Bot)

+**Message me on Telegram to help you create your bot** - 👉 (https://telegram.dog/ALEN_TL)

 #### The Hard Way